hosseinoliabak/linux_notes/01_01_general_tutorials.md

 In the current shell:
 * `export PATH=$PATH:$HOME/bin`

-* Every time the user logsin
+* Every time the user logs in
 <pre>
 vi ~/.bashrc
 export PATH=$PATH:/tmp/mypath # for example